Research and Publication Ethics

 It is possible to republish manuscripts if the manuscripts satisfy the conditions of secondary publication of the ICMJE Recommendations (http://www.icmje.org/urm_main.html).

-The paper’s authors should comply with the regulations of the “Bioethics and Safety Act,” etc., for research on all humans or human materials and must undergo a review by the Institutional Review Board (IRB) in advance.
+Any hazards associated with the conduct of the research should be identified within the manuscript.
+All authors must comply with the regulations of the “Bioethics and Safety Act” for research on all humans, human materials, or animal participants and must undergo a review by the Institutional Review Board (IRB) in advance.
+A statement regarding compliance of relevant laws and institutional committees should be included in the manuscript.
 When necessary, the editor or reviewers may request copies of the documents to resolve questions about IRB approval and research conduct.

 ■ Duties of KPA Members